-How Many Beers Can You Drink in an Hour & Drive?
+How Many Beers Can Someone Drink in an Hour and Be OK to Drive in North Carolina?

 Black car crashed on the side of the road at night.